-Growing up in Alexandria, Egypt, I was lucky to watch the pleasant traces of a bygone cosmopolitan era, when Alexandria used to be a hub for various western expat communities such as Greek, Italian and Armenian, just to name few.
+Growing up in Alexandria, Egypt, I was lucky to watch the pleasant traces of a bygone cosmopolitan era, when Alexandria used to be a safe Heaven for various western expat communities such as Greek, Italian and Armenian, just to name few.

 The salient contributions of those expats enriched the economic, social and cultural life and had its inevitable, vast impact on the country’s gastronomy.
 Lamentably, the fifties and the sixties of the nineteenth century witnessed the exodus of these communities.
 They fled Egypt, fearing the loss of their lives and fortunes, and that is a whole different post.

 As a child, my grandparents used to treat me almost every weekend at a fine western bakery.
 My favorite was “Manna.”
 My guess is that it was founded by an Italian artisan who later sold it to a local Egyptian who successfully managed to sustain both the spotless reputation and the immaculate quality of its products.

 At Manna’s, a plethora of mind-blowing and freshly made gateaux were aesthetically showcased.
 They were individual yet sizeable cakes, and choosing one, among many tempting ones, was an exciting challenge that always held a nice surprise at the end.
 After so many trips over the years to the same bakery, I had finally identified a favorite: Savarin (also known as Baba).

 My childhood gateau de Savarin, as I knew it, was a syrupy and airy yeast individual cake, horizontally split in half to encase juicy, fresh seasonal fruits topped by a tangy cloud of whipped crème fraîche.

 Traditionally, Savarin should be soaked in a simple syrup mixed with Rum.
 Yet, for religious reasons, only the non-alcoholic version was found at Egyptian bakeries.